 Here’s a look at what you can expect from the famed larches now:

-You can expect these trees to reach and retain their peak colors for the next couple of weeks and then gradually lose their needles as the season winds down.
+These trees should reach and retain their peak colors for the next couple of weeks and then gradually lose their needles as the season winds down.

 As for current conditions, temperatures of 9-10 degrees Celsius were recorded yesterday–warmer than usual due to cloud cover the night before.
 On colder days, morning temperatures may dip to zero.